kennyzhang620/plant_scan/README.md

 - passport-local
 - pg

-To run the application, ensure that you are in the root of this repo and use: node server.js
+* To run the application, ensure that you are in the root of this repo and use:
+  <span style="font-family:Courier New; font-size:4em;">node server.js</span>

-Alternatively for automatic restarts upon source code change (Requires Python 3 or later): python auto.py
+* Alternatively for automatic restarts upon source code change (Requires Python 3 or later):
+  <span style="font-family:Courier New; font-size:4em;">python auto.py</span>

 ## Contributors
 PlantScan is the CMPT 276 group project created by Kenny Zhang, Parmida Saghafi, Manthan Desai, Jodie Lee, and Monzer Alismaael for AVA Technologies.